kubewarden/docs/docs/architecture.md

 <!--TODO:Next paragraph.
 Download all the policies, that the configuration
 specifies, right?-->

-At start time, the `policy-server` reads its configuration and downloads all the Kubewarden policies specified.
+At start time, the `policy-server` reads its configuration from the ConfigMap and downloads all the Kubewarden policies specified.
 You can download policies from remote HTTP servers and container registries.

-You use policy configuration parameters to tune a policies' behavior.
+You use policy settings parameters to tune a policies' behavior.
 After startup and policy download the `policy-server` checks the policy settings provided by the user are valid.